Safety tips when on campus

 Resident Student Safety

-- Deakin Security can be contacted on your unit phone by dialing 222
+- Deakin Security can be contacted on your unit phone by dialling 222

 - When traveling around the area, where possible travel with a friend